Investing in health care in Canada is a bit of a tricky task due to our public health care system.

 iShares IXJ ETF could be a viable alternative to iShares XHC ETF if you want to invest in the performance of the global healthcare sector without currency hedging.

-You could look into something like Norbert’s Gambit to mitigate some of the foreign exchange fees.
+Since it is a US ETF though, you could look into something like Norbert’s Gambit to mitigate some of the foreign exchange fees you’ll have to pay.

 iShares XUT ETF is another fund that seeks to provide you with long-term capital growth by tracking the performance of an all-equity index.